freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/the-odin-project/elements-and-tags-question-a.md

 ## --text--

-What is a tag?
+What are HTML tags?

 ## --answers--

-The HTML tag tells the browser what the element contains.
+HTML tags tell the browser what content an element contains.

 ---

-The HTML tag tells the browser when to load its content.
+HTML tags tell the browser when to load its content.

 ---

-The HTML tag tells the browser what the next element contains.
+HTML tags tell the browser what content the next element contains.

 ## --video-solution--